ECMA-262-5 in detail. Chapter 2. Strict Mode.

 }).call({x: 20});

 Notice, that using already mentioned above Function function, which evaluates its code having only global object in scope chain, in common case won’t help to get global this value in strict mode.
-Since, again — it just has global object as its environment record, but not the complete semantic of the global context, including this value, which in such calls can be any other object:
+Since, again — it just has global object as its environment record, but not the complete semantics of the global context, including this value, which in such calls can be any other object:

 "use strict";